huntdatacenter/docs/docs/getting-started/1-collect-keys.md

 - **`VPN passphrase`** - your passphrase for unlocking your OpenVPN certificate.
 - **`SSH temporary key`** - your temporary passphrase when logging in to your lab with SSH for the first time.

-**Without these, it will be impossible to complete step 1.**

 :::

 ## 1.2 Secrets on your email

 We will communicate your VPN certificate and SSH configuration over your organizational email.
-You will recieve a link to an encrypted file archive (7z-file).
+You will receive a link to an encrypted file archive (7z-file).

 - Click on the link in the email to download the file and save this on your local machine.
-- Unpack (extract) the file with your favourite file archiver software that recognize the 7z format (see below).
+- Unpack (extract) the file with your favorite file archiver software that recognize the 7z format (see below).
 - Use the key named **`ZIP file key`** from your Signal transfer to decrypt the archive.

 ::: tip Decryption guides